Maibach Travel Grant

 Each award provides a $1,000.00 stipend to defray travel expenses to the meeting.
-Our next meeting will be held February 28, 2019 in Washington D.C. and is held just prior to the American Academy of Dermatology’s Annual Meeting.
+Our next meeting will be held March 19, 2020 in Denver, CO and is held just prior to the American Academy of Dermatology’s Annual Meeting.

 This award has been made possible by the generosity of the Neutrogena Corporation and honors the lifelong contributions of Dr. Howard Maibach in the field of Contact Dermatitis.
 Candidates should be at the equivalent level of U.S. residents, fellows, or post-doctoral instructors to be considered for this award.
 This status must be documented by a letter from the applicant’s program director or supervisor.